 - Educational information – regarding at-home oral care – with twice daily brushing and flossing

-- Regular oral examination – (typically) biannual checks at the clinic
+- Regular oral examination (check-ups) – (typically) biannual checks at the clinic

 - Professional in-chair cleaning (scale & clean) – removing plaque and stains that cannot be removed by brushing alone